abdullin/sim-cpu/readme.md

 The simulation ends when it has no future left.

+## Questions

+- What is a fuzz testing?
+How could it be applied to this project?
+- How would you reproduce and debug issues discovered by the fuzz testing?

 ## See also

 * [Naive simulation of a ring of actors](https://gist.github.com/abdullin/af7c9b7fd4aa58cadcc346c8e194d9ab)